mohsenmoqadam/SEPC/README.md

 `Test` profile used for Common Test or CT.
 `Development` profile used for developing purpose.
 I use this profile for running project on my PC.
 `Stage` profile used for pre deployment.
 Before I deploy a project on production environment, I deploy it on stage and other staff used it for their purposes.
-`Production` profile used for real deployment on production serves.
+`Production` profile used for real deployment on production servers.

 1-download
 -----